CloudLabsAI-Azure/CAF-Secure-Methodology/02-secure-application.md

 This exercise includes the following tasks:

   - Configure WAF to protect your web application
-  - Publish your application to the internet with the application gateway
+  - Accessing your application using application gateway
   - Application Gateway WAF Custom Rule to block IP
   - Attack simulation
   - Rate Limiting using Azure Front Door